 What is Problem Challenge?

-Problem Challenge is a mathematics problem solving competition aimed primarily at children in years 7 and 8 (forms 1 and 2) but may be of interest to mathematically gifted children in year 6 (standard 4).
-It has been offered to schools throughout New Zealand since 1991 and the response to the competition has been very encouraging.
-The involvement reached its peak in 2002 with some 728 schools entering more than 42,000 children (of which about 3800 were from year 6).
+Problem Challenge is a mathematics problem solving competition aimed primarily at children in years 7 and 8 but may be of interest to mathematically gifted children in year 6.
+It has been offered to schools throughout New Zealand for the past 33 years.
+The response to the competition has been overwhelmingly positive.
+Almost one million New Zealand children have participated in the competition over the years.

 Most schools with year 7 and 8 children, and some with year 6 children, are on our mailing list and will automatically receive an invitation, in mid-February, to take part in the competition.